mesopelagique/4dbisect/README.md

 A demo database could be found in [`Bisect.zip`](Bisect.zip).

-You must launch your test and quit 4d after that, in database method `onStart` you could put
+You must launch your test and quit 4d after that, in database method `onStart` you could could put that code to quit on error

 ```4d
 ON ERR CALL("onError") // handle any error ie. ASSERT